 The Individuals with Disabilities Education Improvement Act of 2004 (IDEA) requires every state to develop a State Performance Plan (SPP).
 The SPP describes how states are improving educational outcomes for students with disabilities and complying with the IDEA.
-Pennsylvania's initial Part B SPP (applicable to students ages 3-21) was approved by the U.S. Department of Education’s Office of Special Education Programs (OSEP) in March 2006.
+Pennsylvania’s first Part B SPP (applicable to students ages 3-21) was approved by the U.S. Department of Education’s Office of Special Education Programs (OSEP) in March 2006.
 Originally designed as a six-year plan, states have expanded their plans through Federal Fiscal Year (FFY) 2018.
 Pennsylvania’s SPP is developed with significant input from the State Special Education Advisory Panel and other stakeholders.

 The SPP is based upon federally mandated indicators of compliance and performance.
 Each indicator includes baseline data and annual measurable and rigorous targets.
 Consistent with OSEP’s new Results Driven Accountability system, in 2015 states added a State Systemic Improvement Plan (SSIP) to their SPP.
 Pennsylvania’s SSIP is focusing significant resources on improving graduation rates for students with disabilities.

 What are the annual reporting requirements?

 Previously, states were required to submit both an SPP and an Annual Performance Report (APR) that described the state’s status in meeting SPP targets.
 Effective in 2015, states began submitting a combined SPP/APR that covers both planning and reporting functions.

 The SPP/APR also includes requirements for public reporting.
 States must report annually to the public on:

 - The state's progress or slippage in meeting the measurable and rigorous targets of the SPP/APR

 - The performance of each school district, charter school, and preschool early intervention program in the state on meeting the targets.

 Pennsylvania addresses the state level reporting requirements by posting and disseminating its SPP/APR to the public.
 The FFY 2014 SPP/APR is available online at www.education.state.pa.us and www.pattan.net.
 The state's FFY 2015 SPP/APR will be posted on these websites in July 2017.

 Performance of each Local Education Agency (LEA) in the state on several indicators is reported through the Special Education Data Reports (SEDRs).
 For 2017, states must publicly report on the following school age program indicators:

 ||Student participation and performance on statewide assessments